-What type of data is needed? (target analytes, analytical groups, field screening, on-site analytical or off-site laboratory techniques, sampling techniques): Soil gas data, concentrating on VOCs, from passive soil gas investigation monitors analyzed by fixed-base analytical laboratory techniques.
+What type of data is needed? (target analytes, analytical groups, field screening, on-site analytical or off-site laboratory techniques, sampling techniques): From SWMU 4 Investigation: Soil gas data, concentrating on VOCs, from passive soil gas investigation monitors analyzed by fixed-base analytical laboratory techniques.
 Field screening samples from XRF analysis of soil samples and PCB test kits also will be used to determine subsequent sample locations (see Section 5 of the work plan and FSP).
 VOCs and Tc-99 data from both soil and water samples using fixed-base analytical laboratory techniques.
 Selected samples (see Worksheet #18) will be analyzed for the full radiological, VOC, SVOC, and PCB suites and for Resource Conservation and Recovery Act (RCRA) metals plus contaminant of concern (COC) metals from the BGOU RI.
 Geotechnical and other related samples that may be needed for remedy selection and implementation will be collected (see Worksheet #17-B).

 How "good" do the data need to be in order to support the environmental decision?
-Data needs to meet the measurement quality objective and data quality indicators established by the systematic planning process consistent with procedure PAD-ENM-5003, Quality Assured Data, and PAD-ENM-1003, Developing, Implementing, and Maintaining Data Management Implementation Plans.
+Data needs to meet the measurement quality objective and data quality indicators established by the systematic planning process consistent with procedure CP3-ES-5003, Quality Assured Data; CP2-ES-0063, Environmental Monitoring Data Management Plan at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky; and CP3-EM-1003, Developing, Implementing, and Maintaining Data Management Implementation Plans.